About the Project

 What makes one more likely to fall?

-Previous history of a fall and advanced age make someone more likely to fall.
-Falls risk however also increases if one has poor gait, balance, strength and functional ability, as well as fear of falling
+If a person has a history of falls and if they are of an advanced age, then they are more likely to fall.
+The risk for a fall, however, also increases if one has poor gait, balance, strength and functional ability, as well as a fear of falling.

 Can we do anything to prevent or reduce falls?

 Yes!
-With the exception of previous falls and advanced age, all the risk factors above can be improved.
-Exercise on land has been shown to be effective and can reduce falls by up to a third.
+Most of the factors that make one more likely to fall can be improved: strength, balance, functional ability, gait, fear of falling etc. Exercise on land has been shown to be effective and can reduce falls by up to a third.
 Exercise is the therefore recommended by the NHS for fall prevention.

 How is exercising in the water different?

 Aquatic exercise in shallow water has some advantages compared to exercise on land.
-For example, buoyancy reduces spine and joint loads and allows exercising without having to support one’s weight, while the pressure of the water on the body assists with balance and mobility.
-It may therefore be superior to exercise on land, and preferable for people who find land exercise challenging or have high risk/fear of falling.
+For example, buoyancy reduces spine and joint loads and allows exercising without having to support your weight, while the pressure of the water on the body assists with balance and mobility.
+It may therefore be superior to exercise on land, and preferable for people who find land exercise challenging or have high risk or fear of falling.

 Can aquatic exercise also be used for falls prevention?

 Current evidence suggests that it can, but more high-quality research is needed on aquatic exercise for falls prevention.
-For the Aqua Steps study, we have designed and delivered an aquatic exercise intervention for people with high risk of falls.
+For the Aqua Steps study, we designed and delivered an aquatic exercise intervention for people with high risk of falls.
 We assessed whether the programme is feasible, and if people are willing and able to participate and complete it.
-We are looking at at the programme’s effects on falls, and on a number of factors affecting falls risk.
+We are also having a preliminary look on the programme’s effects on falls and the main risk factors for falls, such as strength, functional ability, balance and fear of falling.